 By 2020, however, the emphasis on "violence" became problematic in the context of a new National Defense Strategy that emphasized "competition below armed conflict" and mandated the application of IW across every aspect of that competition.
 The solution was simple: delete the "violence" requirement.
 The new definition read, "Irregular warfare is a struggle among state and non-state actors to influence populations and affect legitimacy," while keeping the second sentence unchanged.
 At this point, IW was essentially everything-and therefore explained nothing.
 It was now framed as a struggle to influence populations and affect legitimacy.
 At this point, IW was beginning to sound more like democracy than warfare, while including both.
-The growing population within the Department of Defense does, were unhappy with this definition.
+The growing population within the Department of Defense who see everything as some form of warfare, and warfare as what the Department of Defense does, were unhappy with this definition.
 With the coming of a new administration, two things were made clear: IW would be redefined yet again, and any Pentagon definition of IW would emphasize the "warfare" aspect of the concept.